 Going through the programmes, you may notice that some are a repeat of what we had offered before.
 These bestselling programmes have been refreshed into a version that is more conducive for online learning.
-At the same time, more programmes will be added as and when they become available, so we hope that you will continue to check back on our website as well as go through the latest edition of the ABS Online Learning Programmes brochure to see the latest of our offerings.
+At the same time, more programmes will be added as and when they become available, so we hope that you will continue to check back on our website to see our latest offerings.

 While most of what you see here are available for open enrolment, many of these programmes can be delivered as in-house training for organisations.
-And for in-house training, a selection of the programmes can be delivered online or in a face-to-face classroom (with strict adherence to social distancing guidelines).
+And for in-house training, a selection of the programmes can be delivered online or in a face-to-face classroom.
 ABS also provides a broad spectrum of consultancy services to create tailor-made training programmes that are specifically aligned with your organisation's strategic learning requirements.